dudis2211/dudis2211/README.md

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning JavaScript with some HTML projects.
+:books: I’m currently learning JavaScript with some HTML projects and CSS.
+I also know some technologies like Spring, H2, Maven and JPA

 :outbox_tray: 2021 Goals: Find a new job with amazing projects!